Rutherford model

-The Rutherford model is a name for the concept that an atom contains a compact nucleus.
+The Rutherford model is a name for the idea that an atom contains a compact nucleus.
 The concept arose after Ernest Rutherford directed the Geiger–Marsden experiment in 1909, which showed much more alpha particle recoil than J. J. Thomson's plum pudding model of the atom could explain.
 Thomson's model had positive charge spread out in the atom.
 Rutherford's analysis proposed a high central charge concentrated into a very small volume in comparison to the rest of the atom and with this central volume containing most of the atom's mass.
 The central region would later be known as the atomic nucleus.
 Rutherford did not discuss the organization of electrons in the atom and did not himself propose a model for the atom.
 Niels Bohr joined Rutherford's lab and developed a theory for the electron motion which became known as the Bohr model.

 Background

 Throughout the 1800s, speculative ideas about atoms were discussed and published.
 JJ Thomson's model was the first of these models to be based on experimentally detected subatomic particles.
 In the same paper that Thomson announced his results on "corpuscle" nature of cathode rays, an event considered the discovery of the electron, he began speculating on atomic models composed of electrons.
-He developed his model, now called the plum pudding model, primarily in 1904-06.
+He developed his model, now called the plum pudding model, primarily in 1904–06.
 He produced an elaborate mechanical model of the electrons moving in concentric rings, but the positive charge needed to balance the negative electrons was a simple sphere of uniform charge and unknown composition.
 Between 1904 and 1910 Thomson developed formulae for the deflection of fast beta particles from his atomic model for comparison to experiment.
 Similar work by Rutherford using alpha particles would eventually show Thomson's model could not be correct.

 Also among the early models were "planetary" or Solar System-like models.
 In a 1901 paper, Jean Baptiste Perrin used Thomson's discovery in a proposed a Solar System like model for atoms, with very strongly charged "positive suns" surrounded by "corpuscles, a kind of small negative planets", where the word "corpuscles" refers to what we now call electrons.
 Perrin discussed how this hypothesis might related to important then unexplained phenomena like the photoelectric effect, emission spectra, and radioactivity.
 Perrin later credited Rutherford with the discovery of the nuclear model.

 A somewhat similar model proposed by Hantaro Nagaoka in 1904 used Saturn's rings as an analog.
 The rings consisted of a large number of particles that repelled each other but were attracted to a large central charge.
 This charge was calculated to be 10,000 times the charge of the ring particles for stability.
 George A. Schott showed in 1904 that Nagaoka's model could not be consistent with results of atomic spectroscopy and the model fell out of favor.